antarctica/bas-api-guidelines/README.md

 [1] Where differences exist between different formats, the markdown format is considered authoritative.

 [2] The markdown format is available in two forms.
-The first is the full, complete guidelines, the second removes the contents of each guideline (and any unreleased information).
+The first is the full, complete guidelines, the second removes the contents of each guideline (and any other unreleased information).

 ## Creating alternate formats

 ### Microsoft word

-1. Use [pandoc]() to covert the full guidelines from markdown to a Word File
+1. Use [pandoc](https://pandoc.org) to covert the full guidelines from markdown to a Word File

 2. Open file in word (2013) and covert to latest file format, save